XenitAB/xenitab.github.io/docs/xks/developer-guide/gitops.md

 ## What is GitOps?

 > GitOps works by using Git as a single source of truth for declarative infrastructure and applications.
-With GitOps, the use of software agents can alert on any divergence between Git and what's running in [an environment].
-If there's a difference, Kubernetes reconcilers automatically update or rollback the cluster depending on what is appropriate. &dash; _[Weave Works - Guide To GitOps](https://www.weave.works/technologies/gitops/)_
+With GitOps, the use of software agents can alert on any divergence between Git and what is running in [an environment].
+If there is a difference, Kubernetes reconcilers automatically update or rollback the cluster depending on what is appropriate. &dash; _[Weave Works - Guide To GitOps](https://www.weave.works/technologies/gitops/)_

 XKS supports GitHub and Azure DevOps with almost identical workflows.
 XKF refers to these as Git providers.
 For simplicity, we refer to their CI/CD automation as "pipelines".
 If you are using GitHub, whenever this text refers to "pipeline", think "GitHub Actions workflow".
 As you saw in the previous section, XKS comes with a set of pipelines that automatically detects app releases and promotes them through a series of environments.
 The allows both rapid iteration and strong validation of apps.